genixpro/reliascript/README.md

 ```
 const value: {
     type is string;
-    matches pattern email;
+    matches constraint email;
 }

-value = “cheese!”; // This will give you a compiler error, because the given string does not match the email pattern
+value = “cheese!”; // This will give you a compiler error, because the given string does not match the email constraint

-value = “cheese@example.com”; // This is allowed, because the given value matches the email pattern
+value = “cheese@example.com”; // This is allowed, because the given value matches the email constraint

 ```

-Under the hood, patterns take one of two forms:
+Under the hood, constraints take one of two forms:
 1. A regular expression which must match the string
 2. A function which returns a boolean value on whether a given value meets the desired criteria

-The pattern matching constraint provides you with a powerful way to extend your type system.
+The constraint matching pattern provides you with a powerful way to extend your type system.
 In other programming languages, this might have been accomplished by creating a subclass of some built-in string class with your added validation.
 Then you could rely on the existing type enforcement semantics of your compiler.